+The COVID-19 outbreak and government measures taken in response have had a significant impact, both direct and indirect, on our business, as supply chains have been disrupted and enrollment in clinical trials has been delayed.
 To date, the COVID-19 pandemic has not resulted in material financial impacts or impairment losses in the carrying values of our assets and we are not aware of any specific related event or circumstance that would require us to revise the estimates reflected in our financial statements.
-The extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition, including current and future clinical trials and research and development costs, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19, the actions taken to contain or treat it, and the duration and intensity of the related economic impact of the COVID-19 pandemic.
+The extent to which the ongoing effects of the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition, including current and future clinical trials and research and development costs and timelines, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19, the emergence of new virus variants, and the duration and intensity of the related economic impact of the COVID-19 pandemic.